deckhouse/coredns-kubeforward/README.md

 ## License

-This project is distributed under the MIT License.
+This project is distributed under the Apache License Version 2.0.
 See the LICENSE file for details.